zhentaoshi/Econ5121A/Msc/server.md

 # Jupyter Server

+The following instruction was applicable in 2018.
+In 2019, I am looking for a solution from Binder.

 The `*.ipynb` files are the Ipython notebooks.
 They can be opened in two ways:

 1. Install Anaconda and R kernel on a local computer